-According to a benchmark report, the average B2B email open rate is 15.1%.
+According to the 2018 Data & Marketing Association (DMA) benchmark report, the average B2B email open rate is 15.1%.
 Meanwhile, B2C emails have a slightly higher average open rate of 19.7%.

 As a marketer, you need to look at more than your open rate.
 For B2B marketers, we have some good news.
 B2B emails actually have a higher click-through rate than B2C emails: 3.2% and 2.1% respectively.

 The average open rate for B2B email is 15.1% but enjoys a higher click-through rate than B2C email.

 Your B2B readers are busy.
 There’s a good chance over 100 emails pass through their inbox every day.
 This is why it’s so important for marketers to design engaging email subject lines that immediately grab attention and peak interest.
 Use the following tips to help boost your B2B email open rate: